-Assessment The site has the potential to be impacted upon by ground works associated with the
+Assessment The site has the potential to be impacted upon by ground works associated with the proposed pipeline works.
+(Routes A, B, C)

 Site Township boundary: Keswick/St Johns, Castlerigg, and Wythburn territorial boundaries pre-dating the medieval period.
 The boundaries tend to utilise natural features, such as stream and river channels and it is not known whether they are associated with man-made markers, such as banks, ditches, or boundary stones.
+This boundary was shown on the OS map of 1867 and may follow the line of a stream channel, as well as field boundaries, and a road.